microsoft/verseagility/pipeline/functions/README.md

 }
 ```

-The function will parse sample.pdf and add the content of the PDF as well as the other properties (subject and body in this case) to the CosmosDB collection.
+The function will parse sample.pdf and add the content of the PDF as well as the other properties (subject and body in this case) to the Cosmos DB collection.